-Scared of making the wrong move and winding up in yet another soul-sucking career?
-Shifting is always risky, but there is a way to test drive your career ideas before you make your final choice.
+Scared of making the wrong move and winding up in another soul-sucking career?
+Shifting is always risky, but there is a way to test drive your ideas before you commit.
 Natasha dives deeper into the Lean Career Change method, and explains how to design an experiment that gives you clarity, confidence, and connections in your potential new field.

 You lick the envelope, and fold down the flap.
 Rub your thumb across the back to seal it.
 Stand up.